A. C. Bhaktivedanta Swami Prabhupada: Kirtan

 Hare Rama, Hare Rama, Rama Rama, Hare Hare.

 Kirtan literally means "description" hence "praise", and sankirtana indicates kirtan performed by people together.

 On the authority of traditional Sanskrit texts, Chaitanya Mahaprabhu had taught that Krishna kirtan is the most effective method for spiritual realization in the present age (Kali-yuga) – more effective than silent meditation (dhyana), speculative study (jnana), worship in temples (puja), or performing the various physical or mental disciplines of yoga.
 Krishna kirtan, he had taught, can be done by anyone, anywhere, at any time, and without hard-and-fast rules.
-Because the names of Krishna are "transcendental sounds", identical with Krishna himself, the chanting is spiritually uplifting.
+Because the names of Krishna are "transcendental sounds", identical with Krishna Himself, the chanting is spiritually uplifting.

 Prabhupada leads Hare Krishna kirtan and explains the maha-mantra.
 October 1966.

 When Prabhupada began his efforts to spread Krishna consciousness in the United States, he held kirtans in a Bowery loft, in his early storefront temples, in Tompkins Square Park in New York and Golden Gate Park in San Francisco, and wherever else he went.
 Following Prabhupada, his disciples soon began holding kirtans regularly in streets, parks, temples, and other venues in major cities in North America and Europe and then in Latin America, Australia, Africa, and Asia.
-Because of Hare Krishna kirtan, Prabhupada's movement itself came to be referred to simply as "Hare Krishna" and its followers as "Hare Krishnas".
+Because of Hare Krishna kirtan, Prabhupada's movement itself came to be known simply as "Hare Krishna" and its followers as "Hare Krishnas".
 (Note: See the etymologies for "Hare Krishna" in, for example, the Oxford English Dictionary, the Merriam-Webster dictionaries, and Random House Webster's Unabridged Dictionary.)

 Theologically speaking, the term sankirtana can extend from the public chanting of Hare Krishna to the distribution of books spoken by or about Krishna.
 Kirtan in the sense of public chanting is traditionally accompanied by kartals (hand cymbals) and mridangas (drums), and Prabhupada's spiritual master and grand spiritual master had said that distribution of Krishna literature was the "great mridanga" because such distribution spreads Krishna consciousness still further.
 Prabhupada therefore gave great importance to such distribution.